cjrace/almostyellow/.github/SECURITY.md

 3. Include a description, steps to reproduce, and affected versions.

-4. We'll acknowledge your report as soon as practicable.
+4. We will acknowledge your report as soon as practicable.

 ## Supported Versions